 - Whiplash.
-Most common in rear-end collisions, whiplash often hits a day or two after an accident.
+Whiplash is a common outcome in rear-end accidents and often hits a day or two after an accident.
 If you have symptoms of whiplash, you may experience soreness in your neck, shoulders, and arms.
 Victims of whiplash may also notice some muscle weakness or a tingling sensation in the arms or neck immediately following an accident.
 Some people also notice increased headaches, including tension headaches, while recovering from whiplash.
 Most of the time, symptoms of whiplash resolve on their own within a few weeks.

 - Muscle soreness.
-Muscle soreness often occurs as a result of tensing up during a car accident.
+Muscle soreness often occurs due to tensing up during a car accident.
 It may also result from crashing into the seat belt or getting thrown around the car during the accident.
 Muscle soreness may occur in the back, arms, legs, or abdomen after a car accident.
 Like whiplash, symptoms of muscle soreness usually resolve within around six weeks.
-You should notice a marked decrease in pain and suffering within a few short days of your accident.
-If you notice sharp, stabbing pain or that muscle pain increases, rather than decreasing, you may want to visit a doctor.
+You should notice a marked decrease in soreness within a few short days of your accident.
+You should see a doctor if you notice sharp, stabbing pain or muscle pain that gets worse rather than getting better.

 - Bruising.
 In a car accident, you may end up with several bruises.
 Many car accident victims display impressive bruises from the seat belt, airbags, or items inside the car.
 You may have bruises on your torso or face as well as on your limbs.
 Bruising often seems to heal very slowly, especially when you anxiously await the return of your usual appearance.
 Deep bruises may take longer to heal; however, you should notice significant improvement from bruising experienced during a car accident within about six weeks.

 - Sprains and strains.
-A car accident can cause many sprains and strains to your limbs.
-The driver of the car often experiences injuries to the hands and arms due to his or her position on the steering wheel at the time of the accident.
+A car accident can cause serious sprains and strains to various parts of your body.
+Drivers often experience injuries to their hands and arms due to their position on the steering wheel during the accident.
 Any passenger in the vehicle can experience ligament or tendon damage to the limbs.
 In many cases, these injuries resolve within around six weeks.
 You may notice some tenderness up to eight weeks after your accident.

 When Should You Go Back to the Doctor?

-- You have any symptoms listed in the paperwork from your doctor.
-When you check out of the emergency room after an accident, you will often take a set of papers that describes symptoms that might require further medical attention, especially if you have a traumatic brain injury.
+- You experience any symptoms listed in the paperwork from your doctor.
+When you check out of the emergency room after an accident, you will often receive paperwork that describes symptoms that might require further medical attention, especially if you have a traumatic brain injury.
 Pay attention to those symptoms, and if you notice any of them cropping up, go back to the hospital immediately.

 - You need a follow-up appointment.
-Many types of injuries, including broken bones, chest contusions, and sprains and strains, may require a follow-up trip to the doctor.
+Many injuries, including broken bones, chest contusions, and sprains and strains, may require a follow-up trip to the doctor.
 Pay attention to any follow-up requirements.
 Do not miss those appointments, especially if you plan to file a personal injury claim following your accident.
-Not only will those visits provide vital documentation that will help you establish the extent of your injuries, but also such visits will help determine whether your recovery is proceeding as predicted or if you need further medical attention to help you make a full recovery.
+Those visits help you establish the extent of your injuries and help doctors determine whether your recovery is proceeding as predicted or if you need further medical attention to fully recover.

 - You notice signs of confusion or disorientation.
-If you did not receive a traumatic brain injury diagnosis at the hospital, or if you chose not to visit the hospital at all, pay particular attention to memory difficulties or confusion and disorientation after the accident.
-These symptoms could indicate that you have a traumatic brain injury.
+If you did not receive a traumatic brain injury diagnosis at the hospital or chose not to visit the hospital, pay particular attention to memory difficulties, confusion, and disorientation after the accident.
+These symptoms can indicate that you have a traumatic brain injury.
 If you notice symptoms worsening, you should visit your doctor immediately.

 - You have pain that does not start to get better after about a week.
 You may expect some soreness after a car accident, and in many cases, that soreness can linger.
 If you experience pain that does not at least start to get better within a week of the accident, even if you did not notice pain that required a visit to the doctor at the scene of the accident, seek medical attention as soon as possible.

 - You have questions that a doctor can best answer.
-Even if you chose not to seek medical attention immediately after the accident, you may have questions throughout the recovery process.
-In some cases, you might fail to ask questions that need answers while in the emergency room, especially if you did not have time to think them through or if you suffered head trauma.
+Even if you choose not to seek medical attention immediately after the accident, you may have questions throughout the recovery process.
+Sometimes, you might fail to ask questions that need answers while in the emergency room, especially if you did not have time to think them through or suffered head trauma.
 Do not hesitate to contact a doctor if you need answers to your medical questions.

 - You suffer sleep disturbances.
-After a car accident, you may struggle with disturbed sleep, either due to injuries or as a result of mental and emotional trauma following the accident.
+After a car accident, you may struggle with disturbed sleep due to injuries or mental and emotional trauma following the accident.
 If you struggle to fall asleep or stay asleep, contact a doctor to learn what measures you can take to improve the quality of your sleep.
 Healthy sleep makes a big difference in your overall mental health as well as the recovery process.

 - Document your injuries.
-Even if you think you have fairly minor injuries following a car accident, document your injuries.
-Make note of any pain, stiffness, or limitations.
+Document your health issues after a car accident, even if you think your injuries are minor.
+Make a note of any pain, stiffness, or limitations.
 Take photos of the bruises at various stages of the recovery process.
 Even if you never need to use that information, it doesn’t hurt to have it, just in case.

 - Contact a medical professional as soon as you notice signs of serious injuries.
-If you notice injuries with greater severity than originally anticipated, or if you notice injuries that you did not notice at the time of the accident, contact a medical professional as soon as possible.
+If you notice injuries with greater severity than originally anticipated, or injuries that you did not notice at the time of the accident, contact a medical professional as soon as possible.
 You may choose to visit the emergency room or, in many cases, visit an urgent care facility.
-Most urgent care facilities can take x-rays and conduct other tests to establish the extent of your injuries, which will help document the injuries caused by the accident and how they have the potential to impact you long-term.
+Most urgent care facilities can take x-rays and conduct other tests to establish the extent of your injuries, which will document the injuries the accident caused and how they may affect you long-term.

 - Contact your auto insurance company.
-In many cases, you will go through your auto insurance company to file your claim or to ask any questions about the accident.
+You will often go through your auto insurance company to file your claim or ask any questions about the accident.
 You may have already contacted the auto insurance company immediately after the accident, especially if you needed to report a totaled vehicle.
-Your auto insurance company can provide you with valuable advice about how to proceed, especially if you have fairly minor injuries.
+Your auto insurance company can provide valuable advice about how to proceed, especially if you have minor injuries.

-- Amend the accident claim, if you already filed it.
+- Amend the accident claim if you have already filed it.
 If you have already filed an accident claim with the other driver’s insurance company, you need to amend that claim.
-In some cases, your auto insurance company can help amend that claim for you.
+Sometimes, your auto insurance company can help amend that claim for you.
 In other cases, you may need to communicate directly with the other party’s insurance company to amend that claim.
 If you have not already filed the accident claim, you can include your injuries as part of the claim from the beginning.

-- Contact an attorney, if needed.
-If you discover that you have serious injuries that need extensive medical attention, it can take your accident claim from a relatively minor transaction that you may handle on your own with relative confidence to a much more complicated claim.
-Many insurance policies carry higher limits for personal injuries sustained during an auto accident than they do for damage to your vehicle.
-Typically, the policy also reflects different limits for an injury claim than for a property damage claim.
+- Contact an attorney.
+If you discover serious injuries that need extensive medical attention, a relatively minor accident claim can transform into a much more complicated claim.
+Many insurance policies carry higher limits for personal injuries sustained during an auto accident than for damage to your vehicle.
+Typically, the policy reflects different limits for an injury claim than a property damage claim.
 An attorney can help you navigate the claims process, providing you with the advice you need to proceed effectively through the claims process.
-An attorney can also let you know what information you will need to prove that your injuries occurred during the car accident, even though you did not notice them at the time of the accident.
+An attorney can also let you know what information you will need to prove that the car accident caused your injuries, even though you did not notice them at the time of the accident.

-If you suffered injuries in a car accident, you may need to contact an experienced car accident attorney as soon as possible to learn more about your rights after an accident.
+If you suffered injuries in a car accident, you should contact an experienced car accident attorney as soon as possible to learn more about your rights after an accident.